seqfx/aeroback/README.md

      to =
      subject = Backup: alex_server
 ```
-`[identities]` contain list of idenitifying directories for different machines.
+`[identities]` contain list of identifying directories for different machines.

 `[email:*]` is the master setup which will be applied to every machine provided there will be no further overriding